 If you choose to go down one of the other pathways, you’ll need to do anywhere from a little more homework to a fairly enormous amount of research and training.

-To anyone for whom this article was old hat, I’ve got an advanced investing post in the pipeline just for you.
+To anyone for whom this article was old hat, I’ve got some more advanced stuff in the pipeline (UPDATE: here’s the barbell strategy for advanced investing).
 For everyone else, I strongly recommend dipping your toes with some basic investment strategies before you dive in the deep end.

 One last step: After you make your first investment, you’ll want to go and get yourself a top hat and monocle.
 Congratulations!
 You’re officially one of those dastardly capitalist barons making a dollar off the back of the hard-working masses.